All posts

 "Vendor may modify these Terms at any time by posting updated Terms to its website.
 Your continued use of the Services following posting of modified Terms constitutes your acceptance of the modified Terms."

-The implication: you signed a contract, but the terms of that contract can change without your signature, without your explicit consent, and without your right to exit.
-The vendor could add a binding arbitration clause, broaden their data usage rights, reduce service commitments, or change the acceptable use policy in ways that affect your operations — and your only recourse is to stop using the service (triggering early termination fees) or accept the new terms by continuing to use it.
+The implication: the contract is signed, but its terms can change without the customer's signature, without explicit consent, and without a right to exit.
+The vendor could add a binding arbitration clause, broaden their data usage rights, reduce service commitments, or change the acceptable use policy in ways that affect the customer's operations — and the only recourse is to stop using the service (triggering early termination fees) or accept the new terms by continuing to use it.

 This clause is most dangerous when combined with an auto-renewal provision and a high early termination fee.
-You can't leave without paying, and the terms you're locked into can change.
+Exit requires payment, and the terms governing the relationship can change at any time.

-What to push for: Delete this clause or replace it with: "This Agreement may only be modified by a written amendment signed by authorized representatives of both parties."
-If the vendor insists on unilateral modification rights, require 60 days written notice for material changes and add a right to terminate without penalty within 30 days of receiving notice of a material change.
+How negotiated versions commonly differ: This clause is frequently deleted or replaced with: "This Agreement may only be modified by a written amendment signed by authorized representatives of both parties."
+When the vendor insists on unilateral modification rights, negotiated versions commonly require 60 days written notice for material changes and add a right to terminate without penalty within 30 days of receiving notice of a material change.

 5. Evergreen Scope Expansion and Minimum Commitment Increases

-The subtlest lock-in clause is the one that makes your commitment larger over time without requiring you to sign anything new.
-Scope expansion provisions allow vendors to automatically increase your minimums — user seats, service units, data volume — based on your usage, with pricing adjustments flowing from those expansions automatically.
+The subtlest lock-in clause is the one that makes the customer's commitment larger over time without requiring a new signature.
+Scope expansion provisions allow vendors to automatically increase minimums — user seats, service units, data volume — based on usage, with pricing adjustments flowing from those expansions automatically.

 "Customer's minimum monthly commitment shall be adjusted annually to reflect Customer's highest monthly usage during the prior 12-month period, subject to the pricing then in effect."

 Here's how this plays out.
-You sign a 3-year SaaS agreement with a minimum of 25 user seats at $80/seat/month — $2,000/month.
-During Q4, you onboard a contractor team and usage spikes to 40 seats for two months.
-Under this provision, your minimum resets to 40 seats: $3,200/month.
-You're now committed to paying for 40 seats even after the contractors leave, because your usage high-water mark became your new floor.
+A 3-year SaaS agreement with a minimum of 25 user seats at $80/seat/month — $2,000/month.
+During Q4, the customer onboards a contractor team and usage spikes to 40 seats for two months.
+Under this provision, the minimum resets to 40 seats: $3,200/month.
+The customer is now committed to paying for 40 seats even after the contractors leave, because the usage high-water mark became the new floor.

-Similar provisions appear in NNN lease CAM structures, equipment maintenance agreements (where the scope expands to cover new equipment you add), and managed services contracts where the service scope expands with your headcount.
+Similar provisions appear in NNN lease CAM structures, equipment maintenance agreements (where the scope expands to cover new equipment the customer adds), and managed services contracts where the service scope expands with headcount.

-What to push for: Remove automatic commitment escalations entirely.
-Scope changes — including increases in minimums — should require a written order form or amendment signed by both parties.
-If the vendor insists on usage-based minimums, require at least 30 days advance notice before any minimum resets, and add a right to reduce minimums with 60 days notice.
+How negotiated versions commonly differ: Automatic commitment escalations are frequently removed entirely.
+Scope changes — including increases in minimums — are commonly limited to written order forms or amendments signed by both parties.
+When usage-based minimums remain, negotiated versions commonly require at least 30 days advance notice before any minimum resets and add a right to reduce minimums with 60 days notice.

 The Pattern Behind the Lock-In

 These five provisions share a structural feature: they transfer the risk of the relationship onto the customer.
-Auto-renewal shifts the burden of tracking the calendar to you.
-ETF clauses eliminate your exit option.
+Auto-renewal shifts the burden of tracking the calendar to the customer.
+ETF clauses eliminate the customer's exit option.
 Unilateral price increases transfer pricing power to the vendor.
-Unilateral modification rights let the vendor change the deal without your consent.
-Scope expansion provisions make your commitment grow without a new signature.
+Unilateral modification rights let the vendor change the deal without the customer's consent.
+Scope expansion provisions make the commitment grow without a new signature.

 None of them are illegal.
 All of them are negotiable — especially for contracts above $10,000/year, where vendors expect pushback and their sales teams have authority to modify standard terms.
-The leverage to change them exists at exactly one moment: before you sign.
-Once you're in the contract, you're in the contract.
+The leverage to change them exists at exactly one moment: before signature.
+After execution, the contract is the contract.

-Scan your vendor contract through LiabilityScore™ before you sign.
-We flag auto-renewal provisions, ETF clauses, unilateral modification rights, and scope expansion language — all in plain English, with specific negotiation asks for each.
-For a broader pre-signature checklist that applies across contract types, see our guide for small business owners.
+LiabilityScore™ flags vendor-contract auto-renewal provisions, ETF clauses, unilateral modification rights, and scope expansion language — all in plain English, with the common negotiated alternative for each.
+For a broader pre-signature reference that applies across contract types, see our companion piece for small business owners.
+LiabilityScore™ provides legal information, not legal advice.

 Before you sign, get a score.